caseyvanschaarenburg/portfolio/README.md

-<h4>This project uses voyager. check their documentation for more information : https://voyager-docs.devdojo.com/getting-started/installation</h4>
+<h3>This project uses voyager. check their documentation for more information : https://voyager-docs.devdojo.com/getting-started/installation</h3>
+<h3> for admin panel see : http://caseyvanschaarenburg.nl/admin</h3>